AarshBatra/biteSizedAQ/4.aq.remote.sensing/README.md

 remote sensing involves complex technologies and data analysis techniques.

-This blog aims to bridge that gap by making the field of satellite-based air quality monitoring more accessible and understandable to the general audience.
-By simplifying the technical details and showcasing practical examples, I hope to foster greater trust and integration of satellite data into air quality management practices.
+This content seeks to make satellite-based air quality monitoring concepts easier for everyone to grasp.
+By breaking down the technical aspects and jargon, I aim to build trust and encourage the use of satellite data in air quality monitoring and management.

 ## India’s Progress in Satellite Remote Sensing for Air Quality Monitoring